Trinhdang123/PowerBI_Road-Accident-Analysis/README.md

 Data Source: https://drive.google.com/drive/folders/1pCNs-TRPznlbAn712gAGy7XfBnWs2QJm
 ## Dashboard Summary
 The Road Accident Analysis dashboard provides a comprehensive overview of road accident statistics in UK from 2021 to 2022.
-It captures key metrics related to casualties, accident trends, and other contributing factors such as vehicle type, location, light conditions, and road types.
-The monthly trend compares Current Year (CY) to Previous Year (PY), highlighting significant changes and patterns in road safety statistics.
+It includes key metrics such as the number of accidents, casualties with varying severity levels, and factors like vehicle type, location, light conditions, and road types.
+The monthly trend compares the current year's (CY) data to the previous year's (PY), highlighting notable shifts and patterns in road safety statistics.
 ![Road Accident Power BI Dashboard](https://github.com/user-attachments/assets/a6651c00-a557-4cb5-bdf3-74efe472ab26)
 ## Dashboard Requirements
 - Primary KPI's - Total Casualties and Total Accident values for Current Year and YoY Growth